 The Tire Pressure Monitoring Telltale Light will flash on and off for 75 seconds, and remain on solid when a system fault is detected.
 The system fault will also sound a chime.
-The EVIC will display a "CHECK TPM SYS-TEM" message for three seconds.
+The EVIC will display a "CHECK TPM SYSTEM" message for a minimum of five seconds.
 This text message is then followed by a graphic display, with "--" in place of the pressure value(s) indicating which Tire Pressure Monitoring Sensor(s) is not being received.